Violet Oaklander: Career

-Early Career Working with Children and Adolescents
+Early career working with children and adolescents

 After graduating from California State University, Long Beach in 1965, Oaklander began teaching elementary school in the Long Beach Unified School District.
 After one of her music lessons with first graders, Oaklander was reported to the school authorities as a communist because she was singing and teaching Woody Guthrie songs to the children.
-Oaklander said about her early work, “I guess I was an alternative teacher before I knew what that meant.”
+Oaklander said about her early work, "I guess I was an alternative teacher before I knew what that meant."
 It was during this time that Oaklander began to work with emotionally troubled children.
-In an interview, Oaklander said, “The counselor of the school that I worked in said, ‘Why don't you look into teaching emotionally disturbed children?
-You'd be really good at that, and they're just starting those programs.’
-This was in the middle of ’67.
+In an interview, Oaklander said, "The counselor of the school that I worked in said, 'Why don't you look into teaching emotionally disturbed children?
+You'd be really good at that, and they're just starting those programs.'
+This was in the middle of '67.
 So, I went to visit those classes... and I thought it was wonderful.
 I mean, you could do whatever you wanted, and there were twelve kids and an aide.
-So, I transferred into doing that, and it was amazing.”
+So, I transferred into doing that, and it was amazing."

 Oaklander worked for six years with emotionally troubled children in Long Beach schools, after which she won a United States Office of Education Fellowship to obtain her Master's Degree in Special Education with emotionally disturbed children at California State University, Long Beach in 1971.
 While in this program, Oaklander studied the work of various professionals in the field of child psychology, including Virginia Axline, a psychologist and a pioneer in the use of play therapy, and Clark Moustakas, one of the leading experts on humanistic and clinical psychology at the time, and became increasingly interested in psychotherapy with children and adolescents.
-Speaking about the role of play in her work, Oaklander said, “Children play-act part of their lives, and by doing this, bring up things that happened to them in the past that are still with them, a.k.a., the ‘unfinished business.’
+Speaking about the role of play in her work, Oaklander said, "Children play-act part of their lives, and by doing this, bring up things that happened to them in the past that are still with them, a.k.a., the 'unfinished business.'
 Play is the child's language.
 Children will express themselves much more authentically through a drawing or working with clay or doing a scene in sand.
 It's easier for them to articulate.
-This is the way the child knows the world and they love doing this.”
+This is the way the child knows the world and they love doing this."